Rehike/Rehike/docs/promises_api_and_async_php.md

 So, enough introduction to asynchronous programming!
 How do we get to actually using them?

-Promises are implemented in the CoffeeRequest library, but we have an alias class just for Rehike purposes.
+Promises are implemented as part of the Rehike async framework.
 You can import Promises into a PHP file like such:

 ```php
 use Rehike\Async\Promise;